 About the Forum

 It is primarily based in Germany and Austria but cooperates closely with similar networks in other countries, particular in Europe.
-The forum is concerned to promote the revival and development of macroeconomic approaches which have tended to be eclipsed since the 1970s, especially in Germany, as a result of the dominance of neoclassical, monetarist and supply-side approaches.
-The FMM aims to be both a platform for discussions about economic theory as well as a forum for economic policy debates: Macroeconomic theory is seen as the basis for policies which aim at high employment, environmentally sustainable growth, price stability, reduced inequality, and the elimination of poverty.
-In particular, the Forum for Macroeconomics and Macroeconomic Policies (FMM) seeks to promote an exchange between competing theoretical paradigms.
-Organisationally, the FMM is based at the Macroeconomic Policy Institute (IMK), Hans Boeckler Foundation.
+The forum is concerned with promoting the revival and development of macroeconomic approaches which have tended to be eclipsed since the 1970s, especially in Germany, as a result of the dominance of neoclassical, monetarist and supply-side approaches.
+The Forum for Macroeconomics and Macroeconomic Policies (FMM) aims to be both a platform for discussions about economic theory as well as a forum for economic policy debates: Macroeconomic theory is seen as the basis for policies which aim at high employment, environmentally sustainable growth, price stability, reduced inequality, and the elimination of poverty.
+In particular, the FMM seeks to promote an exchange between competing theoretical paradigms.
+Organisationally, the FMM is based at the Macroeconomic Policy Institute (IMK) of the Hans Boeckler Foundation.
 It is politically independent.
 The forum’s activities are directed by a coordinating committee.
 The main activities involve promoting an organised exchange of views between economists through an annual conference, organising publications, and providing support for younger economists.
 The coordinating committee maintains a web site and a newsletter.
 The forum is open to anyone who is interested in discussions around the research themes outlined below.
 As with any network, the FMM is not a membership organisation, but rather an open association of people interested in similar issues.